Eva Bes

 Eva Bes Ostáriz (born 14 January 1973) is a former professional tennis player from Spain.

-She won a total of six singles and 29 doubles titles on the ITF Circuit during her career.
-On 4 March 2002, she reached a singles ranking high of world No. 90.
+Over her career, she won a total of 35 titles (29 in doubles) on the ITF Circuit.
+On 4 March 2002, she reached a career-high singles ranking of world No. 90.
 On 22 May 2000, she peaked at No. 71 in the WTA doubles rankings.

 As a junior, Bes was the 1991 French Open girls' doubles champion.

 She retired from professional tennis in 2003.

 Personal

 Coached by her brother, Pablo Bes, Eva's favorite surface has been clay; best shot is forehand.
-Father, Rafael, is a doctor; mother, MaPilar, is a housewife; has three brothers, Rafael, Pablo and Jorge, two of whom are tennis coaches.
-Admires Gabriel Urpi, her first coach.
+Father Rafael is a doctor; mother, MaPilar, is a housewife; Eva has three brothers, Rafael, Pablo and Jorge, two of whom are tennis coaches.
+She admired Gabriel Urpi, her first coach.
 Favorite tournament has been Roland Garros.